 Students got into groups of 4 to discuss what they read.
 They also identified evidence they felt helped reinforce their perspectives.
 A few even changed their perspectives based on what they read.

 Once students have identified how strong evidence supports the premise, students move to writing their own argumentative paper.

 Helping Students Write an Effective Argumentative Paper

-As students did with the claim section, they can also use facts, statistics, anecdotes, expert quotes, and stories to support the evidence they provide in their counterclaims.
+In the counter-claim section of their writing, students can use facts, statistics, anecdotes, expert quotes, and stories to support the evidence they provide in their counterclaims.

 Argumentative Papers End with A Call to Action